HyperCalmSketch/HyperCalmSketch/CPU/DMA/Batch/README.md

-# Codes for Variable HyperBF
+# Codes for Dynamic HyperBF

 We implemented dynamic version of HyperBF, and tested its performance with different number of memory expansions/compressions.
 The experimental results demonstrate that the dynamic version of HyperBF still maintains similar performances in terms of both accuracy and processing speed as the normal version of HyperBF.